yh2575/Fraud_Detection-/README.md

 ## Deliverables

-Working model to accurately predict fraudulent activity Web-based application for our client to assess fraudulent activity and level of risk associated with transactions
+Working model to accurately predict fraudulent activity.
+Web-based application for our client to assess fraudulent activity and level of risk associated with transactions.

 ## Tools
 ### Python, HTML, CSS